w3c/wai-people-use-web/_people-use-web/user-stories.md

 {% include_cached excol.html type="end" %}

-Katie, middle school student with Attention Deficit Hyperactivity Disorder and Dyslexia {#classroomstudent}
+Preety, middle school student with Attention Deficit Hyperactivity Disorder and Dyslexia {#classroomstudent}
 -----------------------------------------------------------------------------------------------------------

-Katie is a middle school student with attention deficit hyperactivity disorder with dyslexia.
+Preety is a middle school student with attention deficit hyperactivity disorder with dyslexia.
 Although she has substantial difficulty reading, she particularly enjoys her literature class.

-Katie’s school recently started using online digital textbooks.
-Katie was initially worried about using this new format, but with the use of text-to-speech software that highlights the text on the screen as it reads it aloud, she has found that she can focus on the content more easily instead of struggling over every word.
-The text-to-speech software is also helpful with other online text, however, Katie’s experience with websites varies greatly from one site to another.
+Preety’s school recently started using online digital textbooks.
+Preety was initially worried about using this new format, but with the use of text-to-speech software that highlights the text on the screen as it reads it aloud, she has found that she can focus on the content more easily instead of struggling over every word.
+The text-to-speech software is also helpful with other online text, however, Preety’s experience with websites varies greatly from one site to another.
 Some sites use graphics and illustrations in a way that helps her to focus on the sections and content that she would like to read, while other sites have a lot of advertisements and moving content that is very distracting.
 She also experiences problems with online content when the navigation is not clearly evident.
 She finds websites and apps that provide multiple means of navigation such as a navigation bar, search box, bread-crumb trails, and a sitemap to be much easier to use.

-Katie’s school is also using a new online library catalog with improved accessibility.
-Before the new catalog was implemented Katie had to physically visit the library to receive assistance in searching and locating material.
+Preety's school is also using a new online library catalog with improved accessibility.
+Before the new catalog was implemented Preety had to physically visit the library to receive assistance in searching and locating material.
 Now she can search the catalog on her own using her mobile phone, tablet, or laptop.
-Katie still struggles with spelling but has found that search functionality that suggest alternative spellings and provide error corrections are very helpful and greatly improve her experience.
+Preety still struggles with spelling but has found that search functionality that suggest alternative spellings and provide error corrections are very helpful and greatly improve her experience.

-For more information on implementing techniques that remove barriers for Katie, see the following resources:
+For more information on implementing techniques that remove barriers for Preety, see the following resources:

-{% include_cached excol.html type="start" id="katie-sections" %}
+{% include_cached excol.html type="start" id="preety-sections" %}

-### Sections related to Katie
+### Sections related to Preety

 {% include_cached excol.html type="middle" %}